-Precise level values for the Christchurch City Council Benchmark Network are now available.
-These new January 2014 Network values supersede all previously published benchmark data.
+Christchurch City Council benchmark level values are available via the Canterbury Maps site.
+These values supersede all previously published benchmark data.

-Benchmarks are levelled survey points assigned heights expressed in terms of a common datum (reference surface).
+Benchmarks are levelled survey points that have assigned heights expressed in terms of a common reference surface (datum).
 In the case of Christchurch City Council, the datum used is known as Christchurch Drainage Datum (CDD).

-Christchurch City Council Benchmarks enable the ready establishment of normal-orthometric heights in terms of CDD within the greater Christchurch area.
-For example; a benchmark would be used to physically establish design ground levels for subdivisions, invert levels for pipe works and specified floor levels for new buildings in terms of CDD.
+Christchurch City Council Benchmarks enable the ready establishment of CDD normal-orthometric heights within the greater Christchurch area.
+They are predominately used to establish site level control for civil construction works and to provide control for monitoring the city drainage network.

-Christchurch Drainage Datum was initially called Christchurch Drainage Board Datum but upon amalgamation of the Drainage Board and it's activities into the Christchurch City Council the name was changed to Christchurch Drainage Datum (CDD).
+Christchurch Drainage Datum was initially called Christchurch Drainage Board Datum but upon an amalgamation of the Drainage Board and its activities into the Christchurch City Council, the name was changed to Christchurch Drainage Datum (CDD).